sonbachmi/sonmust/README.md

 Styling done with vanilla CSS to new custom stylesheets that override and extend the original from theme.

+Using CSS variables for Figma library theme colors.

 ## Responsive Layout
 Follows Figma design.
 Since the design does not include the hamburger menu, I assume this is intentional (?) so I temporarily disable it from original code, while still keeping media queries.